lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

 # Step 7 - Create Kubernetes Services and Deployments

-1. Change the image name given in the respective deployment YAML file if the newly build image is different from **mytodos**.
+1. Edit the YAML file `deploy-mytodos-inkubernetes.yml` to set the namespace of your private registry.
+If you don't remember this namespace, run the following command:
+    ```
+    bx cr namespace-list
+    ```

+    Your YAML file should look as follows:
     ```yml
     ---
     # Service to expose frontend